 First is the germination stage that could last from five to ten days.
 Second, the seedling stage can happen between two to three weeks.
-Third, the vegetative stage that needs three to sixteen weeks.
+Third, the vegetative stage needs three to sixteen weeks.
 Lastly, the flowering stage, where it will take eight weeks up to eleven weeks.

 1) Germination Stage

 The first phase of marijuana cultivation is the growth of the seed.
 To ensure a good quality plant, the grower must choose an excellent quality seed.
 Good quality seed is known through color and feel.
-It must feel dry and firm, and the colors are ranging from a lighter to darker brown shade.
+It must feel dry and firm, and the colors range from a lighter to a darker brown shade.
 Once the seed is planted, it will grow first into its basic sprout leaf and will slowly grow more and bigger.